dnlongen/RegLister/README.md

   -c COMPUTERNAME, --computername COMPUTERNAME
                         Remote computername to connect; if not specified, the local registry will be used
+  -f FILENAME, --filename FILENAME
+                        Specify a registry hive filename to load for offline analysis.
+Note: --computername and --filename are
+                        mutually exclusive
   -m MINSIZE, --minsize MINSIZE
                         Show all data larger than this; default 20KB -v, --verbose         Display verbose error messages; this will show errors